Can Anxiety Kill You?

 How can symptoms of anxiety hurt me?

-A build-up of severe anxiety over time can lead to many physical health complications.
-Research shows that anxiety disorders are associated with a higher risk of and the progression of heart disease.
+Also, research shows that anxiety disorders are associated with a higher risk of and the progression of heart disease.

 Getty/Vadym Pastuk

 Stress produces a fight-or-flight response in people, and can lead to increased blood pressure and sugar levels, as well as the release of chemicals such as cortisol and adrenaline.
-This can lead to more rapid heartbeat, muscular tension and cramps, headaches, and other symptoms.
+This can lead to more rapid heartbeat, muscle tension and cramps, headaches, and other symptoms.

 According to Johns Hopkins Medicine, panic attacks can lead to an increased risk for major depressive disorder.
 Both anxiety and depression can be serious and should be addressed by your primary care doctor as soon as possible.

-How can I cope with anxiety?
+How can I cope with severe anxiety?

 As it happens, the mind and body connection seems to run both ways.
-Although living in a constant state of anxiety damages your health, improving your body's state in other ways also reduces anxiety.
+Although living in a constant state of anxiety damages your health, improving your body's state in other ways may also reduce anxiety.
 Removing habits such as smoking and drinking alcohol from your lifestyle can cut down your level of stress and risk factors significantly, as can regular exercise.
 Some people find benefits in limiting caffeine use as well.
 Energy drinks are not the friends of people with high anxiety.

 If the source of the anxiety can be described as a response to trauma in nature, such as when a person can't stop replaying a difficult memory or having nightmares, professional counseling is often part of a lasting solution.
 If you think therapy might be helpful to you and your anxiety, it may be a good idea to learn more.